White gemstones

 White sapphire is colorless corundum.
 Mohs 9.
 A durable and cost-effective diamond alternative, though it lacks diamond's sparkle because of lower refractive index and dispersion.

-Colorless diamond (an independent gemological lab grade D to F) is the industry standard for “white.”
+Colorless diamond (GIA grade D to F) is the industry standard for 'white.'
 Mohs 10.
 The reference chromatic standard against which all other diamonds are graded.

 White topaz